rnldourado/jera/REFACTORING_PROGRESS.md

-# English Translation Refactoring Progress
+# English Translation Refactoring Progr## 🚧 In Progress

+### Configuration
+- [x] swagger.ts (updated schemas and documentation)

+## ✅ **REFACTORING COMPLETE - 100%**

+All components have been successfully translated from Portuguese to English while maintaining full functionality and database compatibility.
 ## ✅ Completed
 ### Models
 - [x] Projeto → Project (renamed file and properties)